Knowing the names of team members

 There will be times when they are paying a flying visit to one of the teams or one of several local teams.
 It is a big mistake not to take the time to learn the names of their employees in advance.
 At least they need to be able to refer to his or her name in a timely way.

 I remember many years ago, sitting next to one of the most senior people in a particular organisation.
 We chatted for most of the night.
 I learned a lot about him and his family, and he learned a lot about me.
 We discussed work at length.
 Because of the depth of the conversation, I was in no doubt he knew what my role was and where I worked.
+After speaking with him I felt like I belonged and had a renewed feeling of enthusiasm for my work.

 About 6 months later he was attending a meeting at my organisation.
 I was part of the welcome party.
-When he entered the room, he chatted to a few people.
-When he was walked over to be introduced to me, I brightly held out my hand and said a big “hello again”.
+When he entered the room, he chatted with a few people.
+When he walked over to be introduced to me, I brightly held out my hand and said a big “hello again”.
 He looked at me blankly and said, “And you are?”
 I told him my name, and he said, “Very nice to meet you”.
 Ok, so I may be simply forgettable, and I do not expect people to remember everything, but he had even asked the name of my kids.
 It was then I realised why this leader was universally unpopular with his people.

 Effective leaders and managers

 When they are visiting new or infrequently visited offices or sites, they will ask for a briefing.
 They will find techniques, so they remember the right information.
-Where they come across an unexpected situation, they deal with it appropriately, so the employee realises they do care.
+When they come across an unexpected situation, they deal with it appropriately, so the employee realises they do care.

 I help leaders develop self- mastery, helping them to become confident in their own inner guidance.